Updated 2025-09-09 with input from Heike Graf, who works with the Carcross Tagish First Nation.

 I thought this 'leave a rock, take a rock' was a fun variation on the little free library movement!

 We had the great good fortune to visit Carcross during the Haa Ḵusteeyí festival.
-This is a celebration of Tlingit culture, and this year the Carcross/Tagish First Nation hosted Tagish communities from across their traditional territories in BC and Yukon.
-Events were based at the Cultural Centre on the shore of a chain of lakes that connect to Tagish Lake, Atlin, and other centres.
+This is a celebration of Tlingit culture, and this year the Carcross/Tagish First Nation hosted Inland Tlingit communities and, being an inclusive and welcoming event to all, visitors from all cultures and languages were encouraged to join, explore the traditional skills being displayed in workshops and exhibitions as well as feast, sing and dance in the traditional cultural ways of Inland Tlingit and Dene First Nations.
+Events were based at the Haa Kusteeyi Learning Centre on the shore of a chain of lakes that connect to Tagish Lake, Atlin, and other centres.
+Haa Kusteeyi is built in the traditional longhouse style.

-The event we were privileged to witness was the canoe landing, where members of the Atlin community arrived by canoe.
+The event we were privileged to witness was the canoe landing, where members of the Atlin and Carcross/Tagish First Nations arrived by canoe.

 The drummer prepares everyone for the welcome ceremony.

-There was a ceremony, where the Carcross Tagish chief challenged the arrivals (who are you, why are you coming to our community?) and received a response (we are family and friends, and are coming to celebrate with you!).
+There was a ceremony, where Haa sha du Hen, the chief of the Carcross Tagish First Nation, challenged the arrivals (who are you, why are you coming to our community?) and received a response (we are family and friends, and are coming to celebrate with you!).

 In the video below, you can see the arrival of one of the canoes.
 As it approaches, it carefully turns around so that it can come onto the shore stern-first, to emphasise the friendly intentions.
 An enemy would dash in quickly, bow first, and avoid the vulnerability of the careful manuevering.